-On June 27 we will be open for rafting on the Kicking Horse River in Golden, BC!
+We are open for rafting from June 27 to Sept 12 on the Kicking Horse River in Golden, BC

 It feels like we’ve been cooped up for a while, doesn’t it?
 Are you ready to get out and explore our big backyard?